How to live longerReading Time: 5 minutes

 MY TAKE ON FISH

-You’re asking yourself if I do what I preach!
-Well, I try, and I love fish, particularly in summer, because it’s a quick and easy meal.
-I particularly like it on Sunday evenings, something light to start the week with a light tummy.
+Do I do what I preach?
+Well, I try.
+I love fish, particularly in summer, because it’s a quick and easy meal.
+I particularly like it on Sunday evenings, something light to start the week with a happy tummy.

 - wild salmon

 - crab meat for pasta or sandwiches or risotto